Which city is cheaper, Reykjavik or Berlin?

 Both Reykjavik and Berlin are popular destinations to visit in the winter with plenty of activities.
 Many travelers come to Berlin for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Reykjavik in the winter for the shopping scene and the cuisine.

 Reykjavik can get quite cold in the winter.
 Be prepared for some very cold days in Berlin.
 In the winter, Berlin is cooler than Reykjavik.
-Typically, the winter temperatures in Berlin in January are around -0°C (31°F), and Reykjavik is about -0°C (32°F).
+Typically, the winter temperatures in Berlin in January average around -0°C (31°F), and Reykjavik averages at about -0°C (32°F).

 Berlin usually receives more sunshine than Reykjavik during winter.
 Berlin gets 42 hours of sunny skies, while Reykjavik receives 27 hours of full sun in the winter.